Online Photography Degree

 Throughout the program, emphasis is placed on a professional approach that involves research, practice, and critique.
 Students learn how to research and plan projects and create purposeful images that meet an objective or accomplish a goal.
 Students will manage complete photo shoots from concept to final production, skillfully organizing and manipulating images, creating polished and professional work, and discussing and critiquing photography and editing practices with peers.

-Digital Photography majors are expected to develop the ability to:
+Digital Photography majors develop the ability to:

 - Manipulate framing, perspective, distance, and lighting to take professional-level digital photographs in a range of settings.